-The teacher will always notify parents of disciplinary measures and continue to work with the parent and student toward the best learning environment for all.
-For multiple or serious violations of school rules, students may be referred to the Principal or the Director, whose discretion shall determine the type of discipline most suitable to correct the situation and guide the student.
+The teacher will always notify parents of disciplinary measures through managebac and continue to work with the parent and student toward the best learning environment for all.
+For multiple or serious violations of school rules, students may be referred to the Principal or the Director through the use of a Reflection Ticket.
+Leadership will use their discretion and determine the type of discipline most suitable to correct the situation and guide the student.
 The Principal/Director may:

-- place the student on probation with a specific behavioural and/or academic contract; or - suspend the student from school for a specified number of days; or - recommend expulsion of the student to the Board of Directors of the school.
+- place the student on a behavioural report card for a time frame to be decided with specific behavioural targets that need to be met.
+Students will also take part in community service automatically; or - suspend the student from school for a specified number of days; or - recommend expulsion of the student to the Board of Directors of the school.